rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Witch.md

 - **+1PM:** aumenta o alcance em +5sqr.
 - **+3PM:** aumenta o número de alvos em +1.

+### Hypnotic Pattern (3 MP)
+<div class="spell-tags">trickery</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** 120 feet
+- **Alvo:** cubo de lado 6sqr
+- **Duração:** Cena
+- **Resistência:** SEN
+___

+You create a twisting pattern of colors in a Cube of size 6sqr within range.
+The pattern appears for a moment and vanishes.
+Each creature in the area who can see the pattern must succeed on a SEN saving throw or have the Charmed condition for the duration.
+While Charmed, the creature has the Incapacitated condition and a Speed of 0.The spell ends for an affected creature if it takes any damage or if someone else uses an action to shake the creature out of its stupor.

+- **+0 PM:** Placeholder.

 ### Imagem Espelhada (1 MP)
 <div class="spell-tags">ilusion trickery abjuration thaumaturgy</div>